microsoft/fluentui/rfcs/convergence/authoring-stories.md

 > This may change in the future so the measures proposed in this section might no longer be relevant
 > if this assumption is no longer true.

 `react-menu` already has entire test suites dedicated to testing against storybook.
-Since each PR build will deploy a storybook (storybook build for `react-components` package), the e2e suite (implemented with cypress) for converged components will execute against current PR deployed storybook instance.
+Since each PR will build and deploy a storybook (storybook build for `react-components` package), the e2e suite (implemented with cypress) for converged components will execute against current PR deployed storybook instance.
 This includes the constraint that until a component is added to `react-components` it cannot be tested in CI.